Dollar, shares buffeted by trade war worries

 Concern about a trade war between the world’s two largest economies also put commodity markets on guard.

-Copper steadied at $6,817 per ton after reaching a three-month low CMCU3 on Wednesday.
+Copper CMCU3 steadied at $6,791 per ton after reaching a three-month low on Wednesday.